ibnuda/fpmortals/manuscript/complete.md

 yang menggunakan struktur data teroptimasi agar dapat bekerja pada `O(1)` dengan pelepasan dinamis yang menggunakan integer untuk tiap koproduk yang ditetapkan pada saat kompilasi.

-For historical reasons a free AST for an algebra or typeclass is called *Initial Encoding*, and a direct implementation (e.g. with `IO`) is called *Finally Tagless*.
-Although we have explored interesting ideas with `Free`, it is generally accepted that finally tagless is superior.
-But to use finally tagless style, we need a high performance effect type that provides all the monad typeclasses we've covered in this chapter.
-We also still need to be able to run our `Applicative` code in parallel.
-This is exactly what we will cover next.

 Untuk alasan sejarah, sebuah PSA *free* untuk sebuah aljabar atau kelas tipe disebut *Penyandian Awal*.
 Dan, implementasi langsung (misal, dengan `IO`) disebut